t-core-one/odoo-docs/content/applications/finance/accounting/payments/online/install_portal_patch.rst

 If you use Odoo on Odoo.com or Odoo.sh platform, your code is already up-to-date and you can proceed to the next step.

-If you use Odoo with an on-premise setup or through a partner, you must update your installation as detailed in :doc:`this documentation page </administration/on_premise/update>`, or by contacting your integrating partner.
+If you use Odoo with an on-premise setup or through a partner, you must update your installation by contacting your integrating partner.

 Update the list of available modules
 ====================================